-Gurdjieff chose to express the teaching in many forms.
+Gurdjieff chose to express the teaching in many forms and methods.
 The Gurdjieff teaching is an oral teaching: it must be passed from teacher to student and must be lived to be well understood.

 Initiated in the Russian period and continuing to this day at the Society and its worldwide affiliates are group meetings in which the ideas and methods of the Gurdjieff teaching are thoroughly and deeply explored.
-Working together, we also sit in silent mediation, work on teams on special projects and tasks, care for a house of work, and initiate studies of the teaching which include reading from a wide collection of Gurdjieff literature.
+Working together, we also sit in silent mediation, work on teams on special projects and tasks, care for a house of work, participate together in arts and crafts, and initiate studies of the teaching which include reading from a wide collection of Gurdjieff literature.